junglesta/wherenodoctor/_posts/2016-01-01-19-info-for-mothers-and-midwives.md

 • If a period does not come when it should, this may be a sign of pregnancy.
 But for many girls who have recently begun to menstruate, and for women over 40, it is often normal to miss or have irregular periods.
 Worry or emotional upset may also cause a woman to miss her period.

-• If the bleeding comes later than expected, is more severe, and lasts longer, it may be a miscarriage (see p.
-281).
+• If the bleeding comes later than expected, is more severe, and lasts longer, it may be a miscarriage (see [page 281](#page-281)).

 • If the menstrual period lasts more than 6 days, results in unusually heavy bleeding, or comes more than once a month, seek medical advice.